integreat-io/integreat-api-json/README.md

 For this endpoint to work, you need to set up an auth api as an Intgreat source, and provide the source's name in the `authSource` option to json api.
 The mapped id retrieved from this source will be used as a token to retrieve an ident from.

+#### Ident endpoint

+You may also setup an ident endpoint, that will return the data item corresponding with an authenticated ident.
+Set the option `identEndpoint` to the wanted endpoint path, e.g. `/ident`.

 ### What routes are created?